Donisthorpe Woodland Park

-Donisthorpe Woodland Park is located on Church Street, Donisthorpe in North West Leicestershire.
+Donisthorpe Woodland Park is located on Church Street, Donisthorpe, in North West Leicestershire.

 Description

-A 36-hectare former colliery site (Donisthorpe Colliery operating between 1871 and 1990) in The National Forest.
+The park is a 36-hectare former colliery site (Donisthorpe Colliery operating between 1871 and 1990) in the National Forest.
 There are 20 hectares of mixed woodland and 3 km of stone-surfaced paths, which are suitable for all users.
 There are links to the 6 km Ashby Woulds Heritage Trail and Moira Furnace along the towpath of the restored Ashby Canal.

 Leicestershire County Council acquired the site in 1995 and began reclamation.
-The easily accessible pathways are suitable to walk (popular with dog walkers), cycle or ride horses.
+The easily accessible pathways are suitable for walking (they are popular with dog walkers), cycling or horse riding.

 Features & activities

-Free car parking.
-Benches and picnic tables, a network of paths and permissive horse tracks.
-The Conkers Park Run makes use of the Park every Saturday starting at 09:00 am at Conkers using the Ashby Woulds Heritage Trail with a loop along the canal side before returning via the trail to Conkers.
+The park has free car parking, benches and picnic tables, a network of paths and permissive horse tracks.
+The Conkers Park Run makes use of the park every Saturday starting at 09:00 am at Conkers using the Ashby Woulds Heritage Trail with a loop along the canal side before returning via the trail to Conkers.